xot/ElectraOne/README.md

 The behaviour of the remote script can be changed by editing ```config.py```.
 Below the most basic configuration options are documented.
 More advanced configuration options are discussed [here](xx)

 - ```LIBDIR``` determines where external files are read and written.
 This is first tried as a folder relative to the user's home folder; if that doesn't exist, it is interpreted as an absolute path.
 If that also doesn't exist, then the user home folder is used instead.
+If `None` (the default), the remote script directory is used.
 - ```DEBUG``` the amount of debugging information that is written to the log file.
 Larger values mean more logging.
 Set to ```0``` to create no log entries and to speed up the script.
 - ```DETECT_E1``` controls whether to detect the E1 at startup, or not.
 Default is ```True```.
 - ```CONTROL_MODE``` whether the remote script controls both mixer and effect (```CONTROL_EITHER```), the mixer (```CONTROL_MIXER_ONLY```) or the effect only (```CONTROL_EFFECT_ONLY```), or if two E1s are connected each controlling one of them (```CONTROL_BOTH```).